VESSEL ACUPUNCTURE + CHINESE MEDICINE

 View Original

-The body is a process; a wonderous symphony of interactions and reactions, reflections and subtle adjustments; even more so this is reflected in the remarkable changes in pregnancy.
+The body is a process, a wonderous symphony of interactions and reactions, reflections and subtle adjustments; even more so, this is reflected in the remarkable changes in pregnancy.
 As someone who has chosen to be child-free, I am honoured to play a professional role in supporting those who have chosen the path of parenthood.
-It takes a village, and I am but one of the members who is here to support you through pregnancy and in preparation for labour and birth.
+It takes a village, and I am but one of the members who is here to help you through pregnancy and in preparation for labour and birth.

 Chinese Medicine has a long history of supporting people through pregnancy…